reecemartin/leetcode-solution-space/6-remove-list-duplicates-rust/readme.txt

 Once again to try to keep moving forward in Rust, I am writing a Rust solution to the remove list duplicates problem I previously solved with Python.
 As with last time I was trying to write Rust code I am getting tons of errors, but they are indeed very useful and most were easy to solve.
 The only problem which required any serious change was creating a copy of my input vec to iterate over while making actual changes to the other.

+In order to get things to work I ended up changing my code to iterate over and then have a counter to see where we were index wise.
+The time performance was poor relative to the best solutions so I am going to see what I need to fix.
+I think the issue is I did a general solution instead of one that takes advantage of the list being in ascending order.